top of page

 It’s an experience that leaves you feeling complicit, like a voyeur watching through the same lens as the disturbed mind behind the camera.
 You don’t just observe the horror—you inhabit it.

-By the end, “Looky-loo” lingers uncomfortably under your skin.
+By the end, “Looky-Loo” lingers uncomfortably under your skin.

 You’ll find yourself questioning the sanctity of your own space—and wondering, next time something goes missing, whether it was ever misplaced… or if someone quietly took it while you weren’t looking.